-San Sebastián, or Donostia in Basque, has evolved from being a traditional whaling town into a world-famous gastronomic capital.
-It has the greatest concentration of Michelin-starred restaurants per square meter in Europe and is the second city in the world with the most Michelin stars (behind Tokyo).
+San Sebastián, or Donostia in Basque, has evolved from a traditional whaling town into a world-famous gastronomic capital.
+It has the greatest concentration of Michelin-starred restaurants per square meter in Europe, and gastronomic delights await you around every corner.

-Planning tip: You don’t need to have a Michelin-star budget to be able to enjoy San Sebastián’s food culture that seeps from every corner.
-Head over to the Parte Vieja (Old Quarter), particularly along 31 de Agosto street.
-The streets here are lined with restaurants and bars offering dizzying rows of assorted pintxos — literally meaning “spike”.
+Planning tip: You don't need to have a Michelin-star budget to be able to enjoy San Sebastián's food culture.
+Head over to the Parte Vieja (Old Quarter), particularly along 31 de Agosto Street.
+The streets here are lined with restaurants and bars offering dizzying rows of assorted pintxos – literally translating as "spike."
 The name describes how these appetizers are presented with skewers or toothpicks for easy picking.

 4. Balearic islands